 - you are on a low income or claiming benefits

 You cannot get Housing Benefit if you or your partner jointly, have more than £16,000 in savings and capital.
 However, if you are in receipt of Pension Credit (Guarantee Credit) you may still qualify.

-You can use our online benefits calculator to get an estimate of what you could get.
+You can use the online benefits calculator at GOV.UK to get an estimate of what you could get.